pivotal/docs-tap/scst-store/deployment-details.md

 The installation creates the following in your Kubernetes cluster:

-* Two components — an API backend and a database.
+* Two components — an API back end and a database.
   Each component includes:
     * service
     * deployment
     * replicaset
     * pod
 * Persistent volume and persistent volume claim.
-* External IP (based on a deployment configuration set to use `LoadBalancer`).
+* External IP address (based on a deployment configuration set to use `LoadBalancer`).
 * A Kubernetes secret to allow pulling Supply Chain Security Tools - Store images from a registry.
 * A namespace called `metadata-store`.
 * A service account with read-write privileges named `metadata-store-read-write-client`.
 It's bound to a ClusterRole named `metadata-store-read-write`.